Scaarus/nativedb/vehicle/AddRoadNodeSpeedZone.md

 * **center**: Position to add the speed zone
 * **radius**: Radius
 * **maxSpeed**: Maximum speed that vehicles will cruise in this area
 * **AllowAffectMissionVehs**: Should this also slow down mission vehicles RETURNS The index of the speed node.
-You will need to save this in order to remove it properly
+You will need to save this in order to remove it properly (Default value: `False`)